 There is an old saying that “Time cures all in real estate”.
 Give me a ten year listing agreement and I can double your price.
 In the short run, selling a home is a reverse auction.
 In most cases, reducing price is the only way to sell faster.
 You are lowering the price to entice more buyers.
 Sit down once per week to review showings and feedback.
 Drop the price in small frequent changes versus big infrequent drops in price.
 Only you the seller feels the pain and only you can decide how fast or slow the auction has to happen.

 Notice we did not say anything about more advertising, better follow up, more open houses.
-When your home gets listed it is there for all eyes to see.
+When your home gets listed it is there all over the Internet for all eyes to see.
 Homes sell homes, not people.
 You can’t twist someone’s arm to buy a home.
 So, why can’t we tell you exactly what to do?
 The answer is simple, “If I had a crystal ball I would not be in real estate”.